Get the facts on assessments, tests, and portfolios.

 (a) an evaluation letter from a person licensed to teach in any state, or a person with a master’s degree or higher in an academic discipline, having knowledge of the child’s academic progress, stating that the child is achieving an adequate level of educational growth and progress; or

-(b) a report card or transcript from a community college or college, college distance learning program, or home-education correspondence school.
+(b) or a report card or transcript from an institution of higher education, college distance-learning program, or home-education correspondence school.

 A good place to start is with the basics of what the law requires.
 If you homeschool under the homeschool statute, §22.1-254.1, you must provide evidence of academic progress.
 The results of an evaluation or assessment should be sent to your division superintendent by August 1 each year.
 Parents may use